 5. Cogeneration and integration of power generation and new industry on global scale

 (to close the cycles at sources thus protecting environment and increasing efficiency).

 6. Renewable biomass and synthetic hydro-carbons for fossil fuel replacement (mobile energy, transportation, and chemicals).

 7. Advanced energy storage (synthetic fuels, advanced batteries, hydrogen…).

 8. Redistributed solar-related and other renewable energies (to fill in the gap…).

-Furthermore, advances in energy conversion and utilization technologies and increase in efficiency, including computerized control and management, contribute to energy conservation, increase in safety, and reduction of related environmental pollution.
+Furthermore, advances in energy conversion and utilization technologies and increase in efficiency, including advanced computerized control and management, contribute to energy conservation, increase in safety, and reduction of related environmental pollution.
 Actually, per capita energy use in the U.S. and other developed countries is being reduced in recent years.
 However, the increase of World’s population and development of many underdeveloped and fast developing and very populated countries, like China, India, Brazil and others, will influence continuous increase of the World energy consumption and related impact on the environment

 After all, in the wake of a short history of fossil fuels’ abundance and use (a blip on a human history radar screen), the life may be happier after the fossil fuel era! (by M. Kostic).